Skip to main content

 • Constant tiredness or weakness

-If you notice these symptoms, see a doctor for diagnosis.
+If you notice any of these symptoms, consult a healthcare professional immediately for proper diagnosis.

 Foods That Help Control Diabetes

-A balanced diet is key for managing diabetes.
-The right foods can help control blood sugar.
+A balanced diet plays a crucial role in managing diabetes.
+Consuming the right foods helps control blood sugar levels effectively.

 • Whole grains: brown rice, oats, barley, quinoa